PremAnkit0/Backend-todolist-api/README.md

 ## 📮 Feedback

 Feel free to open an issue or fork this project.
-As this started as a learning project and has grown into something more comprehensive, suggestions and contributions are most welcome!
+As this started as a learning project and any good advise will help me learn, suggestions and contributions are most welcome!

 ---